- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

-- To one teaspoon of aloe gel, add one teaspoon of olive oil and shea butter.
+- In one teaspoon of aloe gel, add one teaspoon of olive oil and Shea butter.

-- Mix and mash all the ingredients for a smooth paste.
+- Mix and mash all the ingredients, for a nice smooth paste.

-- Apply and leave the mask on for 20 minutes.
-Wash with cool water.
+- Apply and leave the mask on for 20 minutes and wash with cool water.

-- This face pack is ideal for people with dry and sensitive skin.
+- This face pack is ideal for dry and sensitive skin people.

 1. Cleansing Pack

-- To two teaspoons of besan, add curd and one teaspoon of aloe vera gel.
+- In two teaspoons of besan, add curd and one teaspoon of Aloe Vera gel.

-- Mix well to form a smooth hair pack and apply it on your hair.
+- Mix well to form a smooth hair pack and apply on hair.